A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Background: Sentence-level Neural Machine Translation

 where $\vW$ matrices and $\vb_{\vy}$ vector are also parameters of the NMT model and the input to the softmax (linear transformation of $\vu_n$) is a score vector over the target vocabulary. \\ \\ \textbf{Transformer-based Architecture.} RNN-based NMT models have two major limitations.
 The first limitation is the sequential nature of RNNs, that is for processing each input token, the model has to wait until all previous input tokens have been processed, which proves to be a bottleneck when processing long sequences.
 The second limitation is learning long-range dependencies among the tokens within a sequence.
 The number of operations required to relate signals from two arbitrary input or output positions grows with the distance between positions, making it difficult to learn complex dependencies between distant positions.
 The recent \textit{Transformer} architecture \cite{Vaswani:17} circumvents these limitations by having a model that is still based on the philosophy of encoder-decoder, but instead of employing recurrence, uses stacked self-attention and point-wise, fully connected layers for both the encoder and decoder (Figure~\ref{fig:transformer}).

 The \textit{encoder stack} is composed of $L$ identical layers, each containing two sub-layers.
 The first sub-layer comprises multi-head self-attention allowing each position in the encoder to attend to all positions in the previous layer of the encoder, while the second sub-layer is a feed-forward network which uses two linear transformations with a ReLU activation function.
 The \textit{decoder stack} is also composed of $L$ identical layers.
-In addition to the two sub-layers previously described, the decoder also comprises a third sub-layer, which performs multi-head attention over the output of the corresponding encoder layer.
+In addition to the two sub-layers previously described, it also comprises a third sub-layer, which performs multi-head attention over the output of the corresponding encoder layer.
 Masking is used in the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions and avoid leftward flow of information.